 It does NOT provide assurance of “Forever”

 While it is the hope and the prayer of the ceremony that the couple will last for a lifetime or to whichever time period they wish to be with, there is also NO magic formula that binds a couple forever.
-There is no assurance that after the ceremony, the couple will lasts.
+There is no assurance that after the ceremony, the couple will last.
 The longevity of the relationship is NOT dependent upon the ceremony.
 The longevity of a relationship is in the commitment and effort of each partner to make the relationship work every single day.
+The blessing comes from God and the effort and work is with the couple.

 Official Personnel, Website, and Social Media